Introduction to Smaller Church Monuments

 All the way back with the strapwork monuments, there was scope for circles as part of the design, and monuments based upon circular and later oval compositions also became most noticeable in the second part of the 18th Century, often very elegant, sometimes sparingly so with the absolute minimum of ornament, like some Robert Adam design, other times more decorated.
 They were never that common as a proportion of all memorials, but are widespread.

-Cartouche monuments of the 17th and 18th Centuries.
+Cartouche monuments of the 18th Century.

 Hanging drape wall monuments.

-18th Century cherubs in church monuments.
+18th Century putti in church monuments.

-Wilting plants as symbols of death.
+Wilting plants as symbols of mortality.

 By around 1800, with the Napoleonic wars, the supply of much foreign coloured marble was cut, and there was a change to overwhelmingly white-on-black monuments (see this page for lots about them).
-But this predominance of the monochrome continued through the 19th Century, even when trade with the Continent became free again.
-Many churches are dominated by small black and white wall monuments from the 1820s-1840s.
+But this predominance of the monochrome continued through the 19th Century, even when trade with the Continent became free-flowing again.
+Many churches are dominated by small black and white wall monuments from the 1800s-1840s.
 From this period, there are many very simple monuments with white marble in front of a rectangular or cut-to-simple-shape black marble backing.
-Some are simply two cut panels, or one white panel inset into a larger black one, and belong entirely to the mason’s craft rather than the sculptor’s art.
+Some are simply two cut panels, or one white panel inset into a larger black one, and belong entirely to the mason's craft rather than the sculptor's art.
 Many of these are monuments for the burgeoning well to do middle classes, where the expense of serious sculptural treatments would have been prohibitive.
 However, often there is a compromise, with a bit of sculptural adornment.

-Black and white church monuments with tomb-chest end or casket end designs, 1810s, 20s, 30s, 40s and 50s.
+Black and white tomb-chest end or casket end designs, 1810s, 20s, 30s, 40s and 50s.

 One of the most common designs hearkens back to a much earlier type of free-standing monument, the tomb chest.
-These came in two varieties – a great outer coffin in stone on four short legs at the corners and with a lid above a lip, and caskets, similarly with short legs, but where the sides were angled outwards as they rose, and on top would be a lid which was raised in the centre like a shallow roof.
+These came in two varieties - a great outer coffin in stone on four short legs at the corners and with a lid above a lip, and caskets, similarly with short legs, but where the sides were angled outwards as they rose, and on top would be a lid which was raised in the centre like a shallow roof.
 The new wall plaques then, look like one of these tomb chests or caskets seen end-on.
-They actually began to appear in about the 1780s, but really took off around 1810, and thereafter were a staple of the monumental mason’s oeuvre.
-The inscription could be cut on the centre, the little legs could be carved if desired, and at the edges of the side seen by the viewer, pilasters could be added – though in a casket design, these would be angled outwards rather than vertical.
+They actually began to appear in about the 1780s, but really took off around 1810, and thereafter were a staple of the monumental mason's oeuvre.
+The inscription could be cut on the centre, the little legs could be carved if desired, and at the edges of the side seen by the viewer, pilasters (remember, those flattened pillars) could be added - though in a casket design, these would be angled outwards rather than vertical.
 The angled lid looked rather like a pediment, and by putting a shelf below it rather than a line for the lip, a pediment space was created which could hold some small carved shield or wreath.
-To the sides of this lid or pediment, it was common to put small carved ‘ears’ or acroteria, often carved with a striated simplified anemone flower pattern.
+To the sides of this lid or pediment, it was common to put small carved 'ears' called acroteria, often carved with a striated simplified anemone flower pattern (anthemion).
 Many variations of these tomb chest ends and casket end monuments are found - the set above, one from each decade from the 1810s to the 1850s, are all from St John Maddermarket in Norwich.

 Monumental sculpture of girls with pots, 1800s-1840s.